SankaM/springboot-angular-crud-monolith-docker/README.md

 * Execute the command below to run the project locally
     * `mvn spring-boot:run`

+#### Testing Web Server via Browser
+* From a browser, navigate to `http://localhost:8080/SpringBootCRUDApp/h2-console/` and log into the database.

 #### Testing Web Server via Postman
-* Launch the [Postman](https://curriculeon.github.io/Curriculeon/lectures/java/web/postman/installation/content.html) app and enter the URI `http://localhost:8080/` and hit Send.
+* Launch the [Postman](https://curriculeon.github.io/Curriculeon/lectures/java/web/postman/installation/content.html) app and enter the URI `http://localhost:8080/SpringBootCRUDApp` and hit Send.